wandb/docs/docs/guides/track/public-api-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Export data or import data from MLFlow or between W&B instances with W&B Public APIs.
+Export data or import data  with W&B Public APIs.

 :::info
 This feature requires python>=3.8